 An outline of the current remuneration framework for directors of the Authority is provided in Table 4.
 The framework was set by the board effective October 1, 2010 and has remained unchanged since that date.
-The amount each director received for remuneration and expenses in the fiscal year ended March 31, 2013 is set out in Table 5.
+The amount each director received for remuneration and expenses in the fiscal year is set out in Table 5.